Lead Proponent: Dana Canada Corporation

 Benefits to Canada:

-Dana Canada’s efforts will result in an improved manufacturing process with enhanced production yields, environmental and cost efficiencies; for next generation battery thermal modulation systems.
-This will strengthen Canada’s global leadership in clean technologies, increase the market adoption of electric vehicles, and reduce GHG emissions in Canada.
+Dana Canada’s efforts will result in new low-cost energy efficient battery thermal modulation systems that will improve the performance and life of next generation battery and electric vehicles.
+This will strengthen Canada’s global leadership in clean technologies, increase the market uptake and production of electric vehicles, and result in reduced GHG emissions.